- Designed to support eye and body health.

 Free radicals are highly reactive molecules that ravage the innards of cells.
 Free radicals refers compounds that are misfits with no proper place in cellular society.
 Radical is the name biochemists give to an atom or molecule with an unpaired electron.
 Unattached free radicals bond indiscriminately with other molecules, stripping them of electrons with disastrous results, broken chromosomes, crippled enzymes, and punctured membranes.
 The electron-stripping process is called oxidation, and in controlled circumstances it's a vital part of ordinary cellular metabolism.
 In the mid-1950s, Denham Harman, a physician and chemist in the Donner Laboratory of medical physics at Berkeley, proposed that the cumulative damage wreaked by free radicals was largely responsible for the aging process.
 Today his free-radical theory is the most widely accepted model of aging.

 Vitamin A at 2,500 IU is from natural retinyl palmitate.
-Vitamin A is necessary for night vision, wound healing, and proper immune system function.
+Vitamin A is necessary for optimal night vision, wound healing, and proper immune system function support.
 Oculair Vitamin A does not exceed the Institute of Medicines' current recommendation for daily consumption.
 It is perfectly balanced with Vitamin D.

 The B Complex of vitamins B1, B2, B3, B5, B6, B12, Folic Acid, Biotin and Choline are perfectly balanced.
 Oculair includes the Vitamin B12 (methylcobalamin) because it has proven to be almost as absorptive as the injectable type of vitamin B12.
 Oculair provides biochemically balanced amounts of folic acid, B6 and B12 to support proper homocysteine levels in the average person.

 Vitamin C at 500 mg is a balanced combination of both water-soluble and fat-soluble active ingredient to ensure a constant supply of circulating vitamin C (ascorbyl palmitate).